 BAE Systems PLC Plead Guilty and Ordered to Pay $400 Million – On March 1, 2010, BAE Systems PLC (BAES), a multinational defense contractor with headquarters in the United Kingdom, pleaded guilty in the District of Columbia to conspiracy to defraud the United States, conspiracy to make false statements about its Foreign Corrupt Practices Act compliance program, and conspiracy to violate the Arms Export Control Act (AECA) and International Traffic in Arms Regulations (ITAR).

-To prevent allegations of misrepresentation by omission of fact in ITAR investigations or cases, contact an ITAR compliance and defense attorney for additional guidance and help.
+To prevent allegations of misrepresentation by omission of fact in ITAR investigations or cases, failure to disclose material facts, call an ITAR defense attorney for additional guidance and help.
 Call 1-866-601-5518.
+FREE INITIAL CONSULTATION.